-RS-232 (also called serial, C OM port) is a common interface and most of PC nowdays are still equiped with one or two serial interface (RS232C) connectors.
+RS-232 (also called serial, COM port) is still common interface and most PC are still equipped with serial interface (RS232C) connector.
 This PC serial port interface is single ended (connects only two devices with each other), the data rate is less than 20 kbps.
 It's a voltage loop serial interface with full-duplex communication represented by voltage levels with respect to system ground.
 A common ground between the PC and the associated device is necessary.
 Hot-plug isn't supported, but sometimes allowed.

 Note: Direction is DTE (Computer) relative DCE (Modem)

 Since PC serial port is based on RS-232 standard, you may find signal details in the RS-232 interface pinout document

 RS232 data usually is sent as a packet with 7 or 8 bit words, start, stop, parity bits (may be varied).
 Sample transmission shown on picture: Start bit (active low, usually between +3v and +15v) followed by data bits, parity bit (depends on protocol used) and finished by stop bit (used to bring logic high, usually between -3v and -15v).